 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

-We recommend Sari Wangi and Akar Wangi - not only are they large, but they also have a private terrace with a barbecue area.
-Large families should opt for Casa Grande, which has 3 doubles and a single room, plus one of its 3 bathrooms has a bathtub.
-Also ideal is Kintamani, which has a master bedroom and a second bedroom with space for up to 6 single beds.
+We recommend the Two-Bedroom Villas (Sari Wangi and Akar Wangi), as not only are they large, but they also each have a private terrace with a barbecue area.
+Larger families should opt for Casa Grande, which has 3 doubles and a single room, plus one of its 3 bathrooms has a bathtub.
+Also ideal is Large Two-Bedroom Villa Kintamani, which has a master bedroom and a second bedroom with space for up to 6 single beds.

 Babysitting is available by arrangement (24 hours' notice at least).
 See Rates.